Improving Your DevSecOps Workflow with Jscrambler

 March 15th, 2022 | By Jscrambler | 4 min read

 DevSecOps is an attempt to shift that and fully integrate security testing into the continuous integration (CI) and continuous delivery (CD) pipelines.
-Not only that, but the DevSecOps approach also aims to build up the knowledge and skills needed in the development teams so that the results of testing and the fixing can also be done internally.
+Not only that, but the DevSecOps approach also aims to build up the knowledge and skills needed in the development teams so that testing and fixing can also be done internally.

-“Program source code can be vulnerable to attack if not adequately protected and can provide an attacker with a good means to compromise systems in an often covert manner.”
+Program source code can be vulnerable to attack if not adequately protected, and it can provide an attacker with a means to compromise systems in an often covert manner.